-If you believe you have a warrant in Connecticut, there are several ways you can confirm your suspicions:

-[One]

-If you believe you have a warrant in Connecticut, there are several ways you can confirm your suspicions.The first-- but perhaps not so palatable-- way would be to simply call the police department, state police, or probation officer that may have the warrant.
+- Call The Authorities.The simplest way would be to simply call the police department, state police, or probation officer that may have the warrant.
 Some state agencies have investigators that may make arrests as well, such as the Department of Consumer Protection.
-It is likely that the agency will not confirm the warrant via phone, and request that you visit in person with your ID.
-They will search in NCIC, COLLECT, and PRAWN, which are systems that only law enforcement has access to.
-This method of warrant confirmation can have a few obvious, negative results.
-Being arrested without making preparations with your attorney and bondsman can have some dire consequences, and result in unexpected incarceration.
+However - it is likely that the agency will not confirm the warrant via phone, and request that you visit in person with your ID.
+This method of warrant confirmation can have some negative results, potential incarceration being one of them.
+It is a much better idea to call a bondsman and/or an attorney first.